Step 2: Set up the build system: JDK and Gradle

 You also have an entry in the Launch configurations to directly launch the test.
 You can also click on the debug symbol next to it to enable stopping at breakpoints.

 The tests are green after the run.
 You can also use the play button there to re-execute the tests.
-A right-click on “BibEntryTests” enables to start the debugger.
+A right-click on “BibEntryTests” enables the debugger to start.